ubccr/xdmod/docs/configuration.md

 **Important notes**: You will need to set `sql_mode = ''` in your MySQL server configuration before running the setup script (see the MySQL Configuration section below).
-If you have modified your configuration files manually, be sure to make backups before running the setup script.
+If you have modified your configuration files manually, also be sure to make backups before running the setup script.

 The setup script is run with this command: